Speed Champions January 1, 2026

 The final bag contains a second smaller bag inside.
 The windscreen goes on here and it ties the whole look of the car together immediately.

-More printed tiles and grills fill in the remaining details.
+More printed tiles for extra details.

 The rubber cable pieces go on in this bag.
 They look good fresh out of the bag and the shape they form along the sides of the car is accurate to the movie vehicle.